aistabci/abci-docs/en/docs/job-execution.md

 | SGE\_TASK\_STEPSIZE | Step size of the array job |

 !!! warning
-    Environment variables JOB\_ID and SGE\_TASK\_ID are reserved variables in the job scheduler and should not be changed in the job because they may affect the job scheduler's behavior.
+    Do not change these environment variables in a job because they are reserved by the job scheduler and may affect the job scheduler's behavior.

 ## Advance Reservation